This post was last Updated on September 19, 2020

 .
 Just like her big brother, she’s not a stranger to nudity.

-do have nude beaches and Hungary
+do have nude beaches as well, and Hungary

 is becoming more and more important as a naturist holiday destination.

 In the north of Europe, the average temperatures may not be that attractive to the majority of naturists but yet there’s quite some social nudity going on.
-Finland, Sweden and Norway are well known for their saunas and all these countries have several naturist clubs and campings for the long summer days.
+Finland, Sweden, and Norway are well known for their saunas and all these countries have several naturist clubs and campings for the long summer days.
 And those can be very long over there.

 Naturist campings can also be found in Denmark and here’s a fun fact about that country.
 All public beaches are clothing optional by default.
 How cool is that?